Svelto Methodology Framework

 4.5 Remediation Lifecycle and Corrective Action Evidence

-When an employee's aggregate performance triggers a compliance gap, the Administrator may initiate a targeted remediation cycle.
-Remediation is not a reset — it is an additive evidence layer on top of the employee's existing xAPI record.
+When aggregate performance or locked exception thresholds indicate a policy-handling gap, the Administrator may initiate a targeted remediation cycle.
+Remediation is not a reset — it is an additive evidence layer on top of the existing xAPI record.

 Remediation Content Generation